Northern Expedition: Against Wu Peifu (July–September 1926)

 Amidst heavy fighting along the border between KMT-held territory and that of the recently allied forces of the Fengtian and Zhili cliques, the nationalist government appointed Chiang Kai-shek commander-in-chief of the NRA on 5 June 1926.
 Chiang would accept this post in a ceremony on 9 July, which marked the formal start of the Northern Expedition, although military clashes had already been ongoing.
 The initial strategy for the KMT's northern advance against the Zhili warlords, which was largely devised by Soviet advisors Mikhail Borodin and Vasily Blyukher, was to focus on defeating Wu Peifu and appeasing Sun Chuanfang, while ignoring Zhang Zuolin of the Fengtian clique.
 Having switched from a defensive to offensive posture, KMT forces quickly advanced from their base in Guangdong into Wu-controlled Hunan province, capturing Changsha on 11 July.
 At the time, most of Wu Peifu's forces were preoccupied with fighting at Nankou Pass, near Beijing, against the Guominjun, a breakaway Zhili faction sympathetic to the KMT.
 Sun Chuanfang, who the KMT had avoided antagonising, did not intervene as KMT troops advanced further into Wu's territory.
 Whilst the Fengtian clique had offered its support to Wu, he refused their aid, fearing that the northern warlords would undermine his position if he allowed their troops into his territory.
-At a military conference held in Changsha on 11–12 August, the KMT decided launch a direct assault on Wu's stronghold of Wuchang, bypassing Sun's Nanchang.
+At a military conference held in Changsha on 11–12 August 1926, the KMT decided to launch a direct assault on Wu's stronghold of Wuchang, bypassing Sun's Nanchang.
 In this manner, they would follow the route taken by the Taiping Rebellion in the 19th century.
 In an address to his generals at the same conference, Chiang proclaimed: